Dr Joanna Butler

 - skills mismatch across Glasgow’s workforce;

-- monitoring and evaluation strategies;
+- monitoring and evaluation strategies for national Welfare programmes;

 - retention issues in social care organisations;